telerik/reporting-docs/designing-reports/report-structure/graph/how-to/how-to-create-chart-programmatically.md

 The steps below show how to create a minimal chart definition with the Graph item programmatically

->important The example below is an alternative to using the Report Designer for creating a chart.
+> The example below is an alternative to using the Report Designer for creating a chart.
 If applicable for your scenario our recommendation is to create your chart in the designer            with Graph Wizard or manually as elaborated in the [How to Create Chart Step by Step]({%slug telerikreporting/designing-reports/report-structure/graph/how-to/how-to-create-chart-step-by-step%}) help article.

-##

 {{source=CodeSnippets\CS\API\Telerik\Reporting\GraphSnippets.cs region=AddNewGraphColumnChartType}}
 ````C#